syntaxjak/dragoncrypt/README.md

-An extremely powerful encryption/decryption tool using a combination of classical encryptions, but be warned, do not forgot your password or decryption will be impossible!
+An extremely powerful encryption/decryption tool using a combination of classical encryptions and modern random number generators, but be warned, do not forgot your password or decryption will be impossible!